kubevirt/containerized-data-importer/doc/datavolumes.md

 If you skip the `volumeMode` parameter, CDI will search for a default value in the StorageProfile.
 See also: [storage profile documentation](storageprofile.md).

+If the volume mode is set to `fileSystem` (either explicitly with `volumeMode: fileSystem`, or implicitly as explained in the previous paragraph), CDI will take the file system overhead into account and request a PVC big enough to fit both an image and the file system metadata.
+This logic only applies to the `DataVolume.spec.storage`.

 If you skip the `storageClassName` name parameter, CDI will prioritize the default virtualization storage class over k8s' default.
 You can define your default virtualization storage class by annotating it with `storageclass.kubevirt.io/is-default-virt-class` set to `"true"`.

-If you request storage with `volumeMode: fileSystem`, CDI will take the file system overhead into account and request a PVC big enough to fit both an image and the file system metadata.
-This logic only applies to the `DataVolume.spec.storage`.

 This example shows a request for a PVC with at least 1Gi of storage.
 Other fields are left for CDI to fill.